 What is happiness?

-Happiness is a noun.
 1. The quality or state of being happy.
-2. Good fortune, pleasure, joy and contentment.

-Many of us have been taught that happiness is something that happens when we are with other people, something they bring to us.
-When we achieve something or obtain something material, we are told those bring happiness.
-This puts the source of happiness outside of us, out of our control.
+Many of us have been taught that happiness happens when we are with others, that it is something they bring to us.
+We are that when we achieve a goal or obtain something material then it makes us happy.

-How many of us have worked hard to achieve the next goal in life (be it the love of another or possession of some sort) only to find it didn’t deliver the happiness we had anticipated?
-Then we often set a new bigger goal and work hard to get there too, and so on.
+How often have you worked hard to achieve the next goal (be it the love of another, or a possession of some sort) only to find it didn’t deliver the happiness you had anticipated?

 What if our happiness comes from within?